-Currently this desire for a different type of lifestyle has driven me to the sea, a sea which so far has been anything from flat calm to extremely unforgiving.
-Working on a sailing yacht means the opportunity for sea-based adventures is kind of a given – from paddle-boarding in the Med, diving in the Bahamas, kayaking through Norwegian fjords to water-skiing in St Lucia – the list is constantly expanding.
+I have always had the constant urge, freedom and adrenaline to chase adventures.
+This has come from the itch to do something different, other than your usual office job.
+This desire for a lifestyle on the move drove me towards the sea, a sea which so far has been anything from flat clam to extremely unforgiving.
+Working on yachts has offered me almost too many to county sea-based adventures, from paddle-boarding in Montenegro, scuba diving in Tahiti, kayaking in Norwegian fjords to water skiing in St Lucia – the list is constantly expanding.

 Our Panama Canal Transit in a few simple (comparable) facts…